Frequently asked questions

 Yes - you will need to arrange suitable insurance cover for your own personal belongings.

 Your landlord will have insurance cover for the property itself and his/her contents only.

 The property should be clean and ready for you to move in.
 If you are not happy with the condition of the property or you notice any damage, you must point this out to your landlord straight away and indicate this on the inventory.

-Taking photographs may also be helpful to refer to in the unlikely event of any dispute at the end of the contract.
+Taking photographs may also be helpful to refer to in the event of any disputes about damage or cleanliness at the end of the contract.